callumflack/vjray-strata-2/README.md

 The answer probably lies in the fact I've assigned the display font to the headline styled-components… Works locally!

-To run locally:
-$ npm i
+To run locally: $ npm i

-then $ npm run dev
+…then $ npm run dev